apache/maven-site/content/markdown/run.md

     mvn package

-The built in life cycles and their phases are in order are:
+The built-in lifecycles and their phases are in order are:

 * clean - pre-clean, clean, post-clean